Buybacks

 Buybacks can help explain why marginal supply feels tighter, why a company may face a steadier corporate bid over time, and why changes in float can matter for liquidity and ownership structure.
 They are especially relevant when repurchase activity is large relative to average turnover or when the stock has limited new issuance offsetting the reduction in shares.

 But buybacks are not a universal explanation for equity strength.
 Gross authorization numbers do not equal realized execution, and gross repurchases do not automatically equal net supply reduction.
 Equity compensation, option exercise, acquisitions paid in stock, convertible issuance, and other dilution channels can offset part of the effect.
-At index level, the signal becomes even less clean because buyback activity is concentrated unevenly across firms and sectors.
+At index level, the signal is even less clean because buyback activity is concentrated unevenly across firms and sectors.

 FAQ